apify/apify-docs-v2/sources/platform/actors/development/builds.md

 ---

 Before the actor can be run, it first needs to be built.
-The build effectively creates a snapshot of a specific version of the actor's settings such as the [Source code](./source_code.md), and creates a Docker image that contains everything the actor needs for its run, including necessary NPM packages, web browsers, etc.
+The build effectively creates a snapshot of a specific version of the actor's settings such as the [Source code](./source_code.md) and [Environment variables](./environment_variables.md), and creates a Docker image that contains everything the actor needs for its run, including necessary NPM packages, web browsers, etc.

 Each build is assigned a unique build number of the form **MAJOR\.MINOR\.BUILD** (e.g. **1\.2\.345**), where **MAJOR\.MINOR** corresponds to the actor version number (see [Versioning](./source_code.md)) and **BUILD** is an automatically-incremented number starting at **1**.